apache/mxnet/docs/tutorials/gluon/pretrained_models.md

 filename = mx.test_utils.download('https://github.com/dmlc/web-data/blob/master/mxnet/doc/tutorials/onnx/images/dog.jpg?raw=true', fname='dog.jpg')
 ```

-If you want to use your own image for the test, upload it in the same folder and change the following line
+If you want to use your own image for the test, copy the image to the same folder that contains the notebook and change the following line:

 ```python